Updated: Feb 26

 Budapest is known for its mineral-rich thermal baths and there are many from which you can choose.
 I can't say which one is the best as we only went to the Gellert Baths but I can definitely recommend this place.
 The baths are located at the Gellert Hotel (big Budapest Hotel vibes btw) which in itself is a beautiful building, inside and out.

 You pay upon arrival (around 20€ for the entire day) and have access to all the baths and saunas.
 You can pay extra to rent a bathrobe and slippers but you may as well just bring your own.
 We decided to treat ourselves and booked a 45mins refreshing massage for approximately 20€ (way cheaper than in France).
 You can't pre-book massages, so make sure to arrive at a time when they can fit you in.
-We arrived at around 10:45 am and the baths were practically empty (it was January though) and they booked us in for a message for 1:30 pm.
+We arrived at around 10:45 am and the baths were practically empty (it was January though), they booked us in for a message for 1:30 pm.
 The entire experience was one of the best I've ever had and it was definitely worth the money.

 One of the most iconic buildings in Budapest, if not the most iconic, the Hungarian Parliament Building is another must-see.
 The architecture of this edifice is truly incredible.
 We didn't visit the inside, but I believe you can.
-I recommend going here just before sunset as the lighting is truly beautiful.
+I recommend going here just before sunset as the lighting is gorgeous.

 Saint Stephen's Basilica